 According to a Bloomberg News release, Janssen faces around 5,400 Risperdal cases nationwide (not all related to gynecomastia) and has set up a reserve to settle its Risperdal lawsuits, of which there are now more than 18,000.

-Johnson & Johnson also faces hundreds of lawsuits over its famous Baby Powder, which has been linked to an increased risk of ovarian cancer.
+Johnson & Johnson also faces hundreds of lawsuits over its talc-based powders, which have been linked to an increased risk of ovarian cancer.

 We Can Help You

-At Morgan & Morgan, our attorneys help consumers hold drug companies accountable for their dangerous and defective medications.
-We have decades of experience handling these cases and a lengthy track record of getting victims the compensation they deserve.
+ClassAction.com helps consumers hold drug companies accountable for their dangerous and defective medications.
+We have decades of experience handling these cases and a strong track record of getting victims the compensation they deserve.

 If you have suffered side effects after taking Risperdal, please contact us.
 Don’t wait; these cases are time-sensitive, and you may be entitled to compensation.